 Power Station Example

-This device provides a Full Scale Power Station (Booster) Interface input with a maximum loading of 15 mA.
+This device provides a Full Scale Power Station (Booster) Interface input with a maximum loading of 15 mA which is electrically isolated.
 Terminal A is the positive polarity signal and Terminal B is the negative polarity signal.
 The Power Station (Booster) common is labeled COM.

 Power Station Interface Repeater Example